-Join Jen Kramer for an in-depth discussion in this video Adding side navigation, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Adding side navigation, part of Learning Foundation 5.

 …In this next chapter we're going to take…an extensive look at navigation inside of Foundation.…Foundation comes with several, navigation styling systems that…you can make use of on your websites.…The first one we're going to take a look at, is the side navigation.…So obviously, as you take a look at this web…page which is nav.html, it's available in your exercise files folder.…Copy it on into your foundation folder.…Some attention needs to be paid to the navigation at the…top of this page, but I'm not going to address that just yet.…